 Currently based in Eastern TN, Sarazen is a fiber artist specializing in dimensional wool paintings using a variety of materials, including wool, silk, paper, feathers and fiction.
 She began her her fiber arts journey in the early 1970’s learning embroidery.
-Her skills also include sewing, knitting, designing, crochet, spinning, wet felting, dry felting and writing.
+A master spinner and knitter, her skills also include sewing, designing, crochet, wet felting, dry felting and writing.
 She began wool painting in 2014 and in 2018 began developing the world of Broken Elms.
 Her work is inspired by themes of identity, authenticity, vulnerability, psychology, the complexity of reality and the terrible beauty of nature itself.

 A Bailey Opportunity Grant winner and the 2022 President of the Tennessee Valley Handspinners Guild, she works surrounded by lush forests and the legacy of the Manhattan Project.

 In my family it was important for the women to have certain skills.
 One of those was embroidery.
 So at a time before I can remember, I was taught to bring needle and thread together with fabric to create something beautiful.
 Unlike some of the other women in my family I embraced this form of expression and creation, and built my skills to mastery in fibers.

 Today I continue to work with fiber for its touchable warmth and flexibility.
 I love the potential of raw fiber to either clothe and protect or embellish and elevate.
 It is the fuzz of teddy bear fur that soaks up our young tears and the organza and suiting we use to impress or seduce our peers. it is even the satin and velvet lining our caskets.
 Derived from plants, animals, or synthetics it’s something we must procure from the earth to insulate ourselves where our own hair falls thin.
 In that it is also an expression of our dependency on the other living creatures of the world, and a reminder to honor their sacrifices.